-Tips for solar panel ownership and maintenance
+Tips for solar panel cleaning and maintenance

 Solar panel maintenance isn’t such a big deal.
 Read this guide for a list of things you actually need to do.